SEDS/mangrove/false-positive-catalog/file-close-virtual-method/open/README.md

 * Method **must** be defined in separate `cpp` file.
 * Method **must** be declared `virtual`.
 * Caller may use either a *pointer* or an *object* type to refer to the instance.
+* Client may either explicitly include the namespace or use the scope resolution operator.

 #### Inheritance requirements (two classes):